pauldzim/OVCC/README.md

 https://drive.google.com/drive/folders/1Va9Vq35dOAkd4joCtuB7zRYQ8CY6mssN?usp=sharing

-The prebuilt image also needs to have the ROMs added to it before it will run.

 One note: If you load the libmpi.so module first ("Mult-Pak Interface"), and then load the libfd502.so module (floppy disk controller) into it, you *must* load it into MPI Slot 4.
 The floppy disk controller won't work in any other slot.